 From Houston Healthcare to Energy Engineer…

 “I see coding as a different puzzle everyday.
 Here is this jumbled picture, and it's up to you to straighten everything out, and rearrange the pieces to make a masterpiece!”

-Meet Sam Roberts Flatiron School Alum and Petro.ai Developer!
-He worked in the Healthcare corridor for years but eventually felt it was more maintenance then creation.
+Meet Sam Roberts, Flatiron School Alum and Petro.ai Developer!
+He worked in the Healthcare industry for years but eventually felt it was more maintenance then creation.
 Once he was exposed to what the in-house developers were building, he thought…”I don’t want to think outside the box, I want to build the box!”
 Read here about Sam’s incredible journey:

 You come to Flatiron School from the supply chain side of healthcare.
 What was the spark that led to exploring the transition to programming?